znuny/manual/source/agentinterface/ticketviews/agentticketsearch/index.rst

 Output Format
 *************

-Get your results as a PDF, CSV, or XSLX document, or show them on the screen using the *narmal* option.
+Get your results as a PDF, CSV, or XSLX document, or show them on the screen using the *normal* option.

 .. _SectionNavigation agentinterface_ticketviews_agentticketsearch_advanced_search: